 Educate and instill in our students within a two-year time frame all of the information necessary to be successful in the electrical trades.
 This includes interpreting and understanding the National Electrical Code, electrical theory, mathematics, electrical nomenclature, wiring methods, and troubleshooting as it applies to residential, commercial, industrial wiring, and sustainable electrical systems.
 This also includes the necessity to work safely, be responsible, be dependable, and take pride in their craftsmanship.

 Our electrical trades laboratories are well equipped with the latest in electrical test equipment.
 Students will facilitate learning by direct hands-on applications of the theory, knowledge, and skills presented in lecture.
 In this program, approximately 50 percent or more of each day is spent working hands-on in the laboratory or at a job site.
 Computer technology has been integrated into all of the courses.
-The facilities for the Electrical Trades Department have full wireless network capability for students with laptop computers.
-The classrooms or laboratories also have desktop computers provided for students without laptop computers.
+The facilities for the Electrical Trades Department have full wireless network capability.

 Please refer to the most current required tool list on the Alfred State website at www.alfredstate.edu/tool-lists.